Woutervdvelde/Steam-Achievements-Dashboard/README.md

-# Steam Achievements Dashboard (SAD)
+# Steam AchievementCount Dashboard (SAD)
 ![Steam banner](https://www.vortez.net/contentteller.php?ct=news&action=file&id=18653)
-Steam Achievements Dashboard, aka SAD.
+Steam AchievementCount Dashboard, aka SAD.
 A next.js app that can give you more insight in your steam achievements.

 ---
 This is a project to develop react/next.js skills.